About Pierce Library

 Cornelia Marvin Pierce, Oregon's first state librarian, worked unceasingly for 24 years to promote and advance the state library services in general.
 She was born in Monticello, Iowa, December 26, 1873.
 Mrs. Pierce began her library career in 1894 as a reference librarian in the Armour Institute in Chicago.
 She came to Oregon in 1905 from Madison, Wisconsin, where she worked for six years with the Wisconsin library commission.

 The Oregon State Library, as we now know it today, officially dates its existence from 1905 when the Oregon Library Commission was created by law, and Cornelia Marvin instituted many innovative programs, including the country's first books-by-mail service.
-She inaugurated reference services for members of the Legislature, began pooled purchase of books for schools at "ten cents per child, " recognized the need for training of Oregon librarians, sent out field workers to public libraries, giving special attention to the small libraries with untrained personnel, built up a collection of Oregon biography index, and began a system if Oregon documents depositories in local public libraries.
-Miss Marvin served as State Librarian until 1929.
+She inaugurated reference services for members of the Legislature, began pooled purchase of books for schools at "ten cents per child, " recognized the need for training of Oregon librarians, sent out field workers to public libraries, giving special attention to the small libraries with untrained personnel, built up a collection of Oregon biography index, and began a system of Oregon documents depositories in local public libraries.
+Marvin served as State Librarian until 1929.

 In 1928, Cornelia married Governor Pierce, shortly after which she resigned as state librarian.
 In 1932 she went to Washington, D.C. and for several years she serves as secretary to her husband, who was elected a representative in congress from Oregon's Second Congressional District.
 Following her husband's tenure in congress, they returned to Salem.
-Mrs. Pierce passed away on Tuesday, February 12, 1957 at the age of 83.
+Cornelia Pierce passed away on Tuesday, February 12, 1957 at the age of 83.

 Walter Marcus Pierce was born on May 30, 1861, near Morris, Illinois, to Charles M. and Charlotte L. (Clapp) Pierce.
 Pierce grew up in a Jacksonian Democrat farm home and journeyed west as a young man, settling in 1886 near Milton in northeastern Oregon.
 He married Clara R. Rudio in 1887, who died in childbirth in 1890.
 On September 3, 1893, he married Clara's sister Laura, who bore him five children: Lloyd, Lucille, Helen, Edith and Lorraine; Laura Pierce died in March 1925.
 In December 1928, he married Cornelia Marvin, the first State of Oregon Librarian.